mattuttis/assignment1/README.md

 mvn spring-boot:run -Dspring.profiles.active=dev

 Note that this profile is not the default one.
+Also, provide your own API key into the application-dev.properties file.

 # Example endpoint consumption: